Blog Post

 That said, we also have some criticism; for example, we don’t think C++ tooling is at the same level as tooling for other languages is (Java being a prime example).
 However, we’re always interested in opportunities where PSPDFKit could contribute to help make the C++ ecosystem better.

 Our main recommendation is that your organization does not tie projects to any particular text editor or IDE, and that the company fosters a culture of maintaining a set of small project-specific extensions for developers who use a particular IDE.
-If developers are free to use the environment they are more familiar with, they’ll be happier, they will probably stay longer at your company, and they will ultimately be more productive.
+If developers are free to use the environment they’re more familiar with, they’ll be happier, they’ll probably stay at your company longer, and they’ll ultimately be more productive.

 Share Post